spl1ce0/spl1ceAI/README.md

 ## 📖 About

-**spl1ceAI** is a self-hosted Discord bot designed to make chatting with AI seamless in your server.
+**spl1ceAI** is a self-hostable Discord bot designed to make chatting with AI seamless in your server.

 Instead of relying on a single API that might go down or hit rate limits, it uses an automatic failover system across multiple providers (Gemini, OpenAI, Claude, and Grok).
 If your primary model is busy or down, it instantly falls back to the next one without interrupting the conversation.